devank99/How-Indians-Spend-on-Credit-Card-Tableau-Dashboard-/README.md

-# Credit Card Spendings Data Analysis Using Excel and Tableau
+# Credit Card Spendings Data Analysis Using Excel and Tableau💳

-## LINKS:
+## 🧷LINKS:

-Lets Connect

 [Go to Dashboard](https://public.tableau.com/authoring/HowIndiansspendoncreditcard/Dashboard1#1)

-## PROJECT NAME:
+## 📍PROJECT NAME:

 How indians spent on credit card Data Analysis Using Excel and Tableau